Current Size: 100%

 Supplements: IOP and Glaucoma

-Despite reports of certain supplements having an effect on IOP, none that have been tested in the FitEyes tonometry community have demonstrated any consistency in lowering IOP.
-Even one of the newly touted supplements with the brand name Mirtogenol, consisting of bilberry and pycnogenol (which supposedly was backed by clinical tests), failed to signficantly lower IOP in any of those in the FitEyes tonometry group that tested it.
+Despite reports of certain supplements being able to lower eye pressure, none that have been tested in the FitEyes tonometry community have demonstrated any consistency in lowering intraocular pressure (IOP) on their own.
+Even one of the newly touted supplements with the brand name Mirtogenol, consisting of bilberry and pycnogenol (which supposedly was backed by clinical tests), failed to signficantly lower eye pressure in any of those in the FitEyes tonometry group that tested it.

 Amongst some of the supplements and substances historically reporting to have a lowering effect are: Vitamin C, rutin, forskolin, fish oil and a few others.
 The most well studied has been vitamin C, but when it did have an effect, it was via large intravenous dosages, and the effect is believed to have been because of fluid or osmotic changes.
 However in spite of the above, we include here a few substances which because of scientific studies, may prove to have some benefit to the physiology of the Trabecular meshwork (drain of the eye), and therefore, may help regulate eye pressure.
 It is also quite possible that some see an effect on eye pressures even though others may not.
 You might also find two blog posts by Dr Robert Ritch Non-pharmaceutical medications and approaches to glaucoma and Complementary Therapy for the Treatment of Glaucoma informative.